Martha's Top Tips for Planting Daffodil Bulbs

 Learn how to plant daffodil bulbs with Martha's top gardening tips and ensure your flower garden reaches new heights of color in the months to come, just like hers.

 "By creating a planting 'map' in advance, which I transferred onto the ground with granular lime, I was able to visualize what the springtime blossoming would look like—and get 3,000 bulbs into the ground in a single day," says Martha.
 Daffodil bulbs should be planted in the fall to yield spring blooms.

 "Using my bulb catalog as a guide, I make a planting scheme that arranges each daffodil variety in groups, or 'drifts,' of colors, heights, and blooming times," she says.

-For larger plantings, use a no-dig method.
-Look for a natural depression or hollow on your property where you can place the bulbs eight inches below ground level.
-Or, in smaller flower beds, remove the top layer of soil to the proper planting depth.
+For larger plantings, Martha suggests using a no-dig method.
+"Look for a natural depression or hollow on your property where you can place the bulbs eight inches below ground level," she says.
+"Or, in smaller flower beds, remove the top layer of soil to the proper planting depth.
 Scatter bulb fertilizer or amendments such as bone meal over the area and work in.
-Mark the plan directly on the soil surface with lime.
+Mark the plan directly on the soil surface with lime."

 Martha says to place each bulb root side down, and space them four to six inches apart in a grid.

 Cover Them Up

 "Fill in with topsoil and compost, raking until the surface is flat," she says, adding to be sure to avoid stepping on the surface.